oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 ## Task 4: Install and Deploy Marketplace chaincode package onto Participant Instances using Oracle Cloud Blockchain Platform Console(dealer1 & dealer2)

-  To install and re-deploy the chaincode on partner instances, use the package in Task7 and then approve the chaincode definition from the partner instances (in this case, 'dealer1' and 'dealer2').
+  To install and re-deploy the chaincode on partner instances, use the package in Task3 (above) and then approve the chaincode definition from the partner instances (in this case, 'dealer1' and 'dealer2').

 1. Access the 'Service Console' for the 'dealer1' instance.